NMehmed/email-scheduler/README.md

 ## Running the app

 Simply run `bash init.sh`.
-It will clone the repos and will run `docker-compose up` to build up containers.
+It will clone the repos and will run `docker-compose build` and `docker-compose up` to build up containers.
 Once they are up and running just browse to `http://localhost:3000`.